lexlapax/topics-insights/README.md

 ### For Developers and AI Agents (Cursor, GitHub Copilot, Codeium etc. use this section as system prompts guidelines)

-#### 0. General Guidelines
-- read and understand all *.txt and *.md files startin in the root directory and recursively in all subdirectories
-- try to load and understand all other files and web url links referenced in those files first.
-- proactively load the reference files to create a context for the project before acting and responding to requests.
--

 #### 1. Test File Creation
 - Create test file BEFORE implementation file